-By comparing each FPR in Table 3 with FPRmin in Table 4, we can generate another table to show detection results for all flows.
-As depicted in Table 5, we can see the summary of detection result for known flows FN and unknown flows FU with a different confidence level of observed data.
+By comparing each FPR in Table 3 with FPRmin in Table 4, another table to show detection results for all flows was generated.
+Table 5 show the summary of detection result for known flows FN and unknown flows FU with a different confidence level of observed data.

-Table 5K-S distance-based Detection result